Wellington, Fla.—March 27

 USEF CEO John Long and USEF President Chrystine Tauber led the meeting, titled “Horse Welfare in the 21st Century: Meeting The Needs of the Performance Horse in a Changing Environment.”
 It’s the first in a series of seven nationwide town hall meetings called in the wake of several accidents and a New York Times article that pushed the issue of drugging show horses into the sunlight.

 Around 75 horsemen, including plenty of heavy-hitting hunter professionals, took a break from the FTI Winter Equestrian Festival to attend today’s meeting.
 Some asked questions or took notes, but most listened.
-A few present expressed frustration with what seems to be a broken system.
+A handful expressed frustration with a perceived broken system.
 A few longtime trainers seemed a bit wary.
 The mood of the conversation alternated between cautionary, educational, hopeful, sobering and admonishing, but the message was consistent: Change is coming.

 A Worthy Read